Product Information & Size Chart

 - Choice of wood species: red oak or white oak (7 Shaku only)

-- Available finish: Urethane varnish (to prevent the weapon from warping)
+- Available finish: Urethane varnish or oil polishing

 - Manufacturing workshop: Matsuzaki workshop